 Ryman is committed to providing and maintaining an environment free from the effects of alcohol and drugs.
 Workers are prohibited from possessing or using illegal drugs and/or alcohol on site or being under the influence of drugs and/or alcohol.
-To ensure this, Ryman can utilize the following:
+To ensure this, Ryman can utilize the following testing:

-• Pre-employment and Internal transfer testing

-Team members joining Ryman in safety sensitive roles or transferring within Ryman to safety sensitive roles will be tested prior to joining for the presence of drugs or alcohol.

-• Reasonable cause testing

-Reasonable cause testing will occur when there is reasonable cause to believe that a team member or contractor may be affected or impaired by drugs and/or alcohol at work.

-• Post-incident/accident testing

-Post-incident/accident testing will occur when a Ryman Team Member or Contractor is involved in an Accident/Incident/Near Miss that results in, or could result in either death, hospitalisation, serious harm, damage to vehicles, property or plant and/or constitutes a notifiable event.
-The diagram below provides details about the Ryman Post-Incident Drug and Alcohol Process.

-• Random testing

-Team members and contractors in safety sensitive roles may be randomly selected for testing for the presence of drugs or alcohol.

-• Follow up/back to work testing

-Where a team member has admitted drug or alcohol use, returned a non-negative result from testing and was not dismissed and/or subjected to disciplinary procedures for other alcohol or drug related misconduct that did not result in their dismissal, the team member may be required to undergo follow-up / back to work testing.
+Туре Description Pre Employment and internal transfer Team members joining Ryman or transferring within Ryman to safety sensitive roles will be tested prior to joining for the presence of drugs or alcohol.
+Reasonable Cause Reasonable cause testing will occur when there is reasonable cause to believe that a team member or contractor may be affected or impaired by drugs and/or alcohol at work.
+Post incident/ accident Post-incident/accident testing will occur when a Ryman Team Member or Contractor is involved in an Accident/Incident/Near Miss that results in, or could result in either death, hospitalisation, serious harm, damage to vehicles, property or plant and/or constitutes a notifiable event.
+You can view the Ryman Post-Incident Drug and Alcohol Process here.
+Random Team members and contractors in safety sensitive roles may be randomly selected for testing for the presence of drugs or alcohol.
+Follow up/ Return to Work Where a team member has admitted drug or alcohol use, returned a non- negative result from testing and was not dismissed and/or subjected to disciplinary procedures for other alcohol or drug related misconduct that did not result in their dismissal, the team member may be required to undergo follow-up / back to work testing.